 This section explains neural beamformer techniques, which are integrated with the encoder-decoder network in the following section.
 This paper uses frequency-domain beamformers rather than time-domain ones, which achieve significant computational complexity reduction in multichannel neural processing (Li et al., 2016; Sainath et al., 2016).
-In the frequency domain representation, a filter-and-sum beamformer obtains an enhanced signal as follows:
+In the frequency domain representation, a filter-and-sum beamformer obtains an enhanced signal by applying a linear filter as follows: